HomeMy WebLinkAboutAgenda Bill 10.A 02/03/2003CITY OF PETALUMA, CALIFORNIA "

 replace the windows, the cost to add

-high performance features ranges from
+high performancefeatures ranges from

-almost - nothing, to about,$40`per win-
+almost nothing to about $40`per win-

 dow.
 If the client is upgrading from alu-

-minum - framed with single -pane glass,
+minum -framed with single -pane glass,

-annual energy savings can. top $300
+annual energy savings can top $300

 (Figure 9).
-Depending on local energy
+Depending ,on local energy

-costs, the; energy 'savings. features, can,;•:
+costs, the; energy savings. features, can

-sometimes, pay for themselves in ,less
+sometimes, pay for themselves in Jess

 than two years.

-Steve Easley is a constriction consultant
+Steve Easley is. g construction consultant

-in Danville, Calif; and',a cofounder of the
+in Danville, Calif, and',.a cofounder of the

 California Window Initiative, a group that

-educates and promotes the use, of energy -
+educates and promotes the use. of energy -

-effcient window technologies.
+efficient window technologies.

 Cardinal IG